BetonQuest/BetonQuest/docs/Documentation/Menu-Menu.md

 ## The `slots` section
 In the slots section you define which items from the items section should be displayed in which slot.
-On [this image](http://wiki.vg/images/b/bb/DoubleChest-slots.png) you can easily find out the number for each slot.
+On <a href="https://wiki.vg/images/b/bb/DoubleChest-slots.png" target="_blank">this image</a> you can easily find out the number for each slot.
 You can also assign multiple items to the same slot and use conditions in [the items section](#the-items-section) specify which one should be used.
 If you assign multiple items the first one for which all conditions are true will be displayed.